 After the war, meetings were held at the Spread Eagle Public House, and from there under the guidance of Stanley Thomas (Chairman) and Eric Bloom (Secretary) the club blossomed, and moved to the Old Free School, Watford.

-After many good years at the Old Free School, the club moved first to St Mary’s Hall, then Holy Rood Church, Bricket Wood Social Club, YMCA Orbital Centre, Abbots Langley & District Working Men’s Club, and finally our new home: Metropolitan Police Bushey Sports Club.
+After many good years at the Old Free School, the club moved first to St Mary’s Hall, then Holy Rood Church, Bricket Wood Social Club, YMCA Orbital Centre, Abbots Langley & District Working Men’s Club, Metropolitan Police Bushey Sports Club, and finally our new home: The Sun Postal Club

 The History of the Watford Association of Magicians – Eddie Long – 1996